A Geometric Perspective on Fusing Gaussian Distributions on Lie Groups: Fusion on Lie groups

 The goal of the first step of the methodology is to choose a reference point $\hat{x} \in \grpG$ as close to the true mean of the fused distribution as possible for the least reasonable computational cost.
 This point will be used as the reference point for the approximation of the independent concentrated Gaussians.
 The closer $\hat{x}$ is to the correct group-mean, the less approximation error will be incurred before the full fusion process is undertaken.
 However, spending excessive computation at this point is wasted since the independent concentrated Gaussians are defined at different points on the Lie group anyway and, as long as $\hat{x}$ is roughly central to the data, the particular choice of reference point will make little difference to the approximation.

-Choice of a reference point is common to many of the standard fusion algorithms.
-In \cite{geNoteExtendedKalman2023}, and in general for Extended Kalman Filters (EKF), the authors choose $\hat{x}$ to be the reference for the prior distribution.
-More generally the reference $x_1$ of the first independent distribution could be chosen.
+Choosing a reference point is common to most Lie-group fusion algorithms.
+In \cite{geNoteExtendedKalman2023}, and in general for Extended Kalman Filters (EKF), the mean of the prior distribution is used as reference.
+For the fusion of Gaussians, the mean $x_1$ of the first independent distribution can be used as reference.
 In \cite{wolfeBayesianFusionLie2011}, an initial estimate $\hat{x}$ is derived by using the naive fusion method.
-Such choice can be iterated to achieve better accuracy at a higher computational cost, inspired by the iterated Kalman filter \cite{sorensonKalmanFilteringTechniques1966}.
+Such choice can be iterated to achieve better accuracy at a higher computational cost.
 The authors in \cite{barfootAssociatingUncertaintyThreeDimensional2014} use an optimization process to compute $\hat{x}$.

 \emph{Naive Fusion: } We use a simple algorithm to choose $\hat{x}$ that will also act as benchmark for the comparison study in Section~\ref{sec:simulation}.
 Consider $n$ independent estimates $\GP_{x_i}(0,\Sigma_i)$ for $i = 1,\ldots, n$ of a random variable $g \in \grpG$.
 Consider exponential coordinates on the Lie group $\grpG$ around the origin.
 Approximate